JessicaHelp/Healslut-Master/README.md

 		--- ButtonLabels
 			The .jpgs in this folder are used as headers for each of the button icons when using the Action Frame
+		--- Desktop Backgrounds
+			The images in this folder are used for the desktop background feature.
+			Healslut Background.png is what the feature sets the user's background to.
+Background.png is what it sets the background to upon program close.
 		--- Errors
 			Anytime the program runs into an issue, it will log that error here.
 If the problem persists, reach out to me and let me know